 A total of 8 assessable parcels have been identified.
 Per the Feasibility Report, Staff recommended that 25-percent of eligible project costs be assessed equally across the 8 benefiting properties using the “per lot” assessment method.
 Eligible project costs include everything except subgrade correction costs, resulting in a proposed preliminary assessment rate of $3,919.90 per assessable parcel.
 A special benefit consultation report will be completed for this project to verify the proposed assessments will not exceed the benefit to the properties.

 This improvement project, which is listed in the City’s current 10-year Capital Improvement Plan, is proposed to be funded using a combination of special assessments to benefiting properties, street reconstruction bond proceeds, and storm sewer funds.

-A Public Information Meeting will be held from 6:30 - 7:30 pm on November 8, 2018 for the purpose of explaining the proposed improvements and assessments in more detail, and to gather public input on the project, including any information which should be explored in more detail during development of plans and specifications.
-Staff will present this information to the City Council during the Public Hearing on November 13, 2018.
+A Public Information Meeting was held from 6:30 - 7:30 pm on November 8, 2018 for the purpose of explaining the proposed improvements and assessments in more detail, and to gather public input on the project, including any information which should be explored in more detail during development of plans and specifications.
+Staff presented all pertinent public input to the City Council during the Public Hearing on November 13, 2018.

 The Feasibility Report was completed in-house as part of Staff's normal duties.
 Per the Feasibility Report, the engineer’s opinion of probable project costs is $239,464.57.
 Staff proposes to fund the proposed improvements using a combination of special assessments to benefiting properties, street reconstruction bond funds, and stormwater utility funds, as needed.